Fujita's conjecture for quasi-elliptic surfaces: Preliminaries

+In this section, we recall some definitions and results which will be used later.
+We will always assume the base field $k$ is algebraically closed and of positive characteristic $p$.

-\begin{thm} Let $X$ be a smooth projective surface over an algebraically closed field $k$ and $N$ a nef divisor on $X$.
-Then for any divisor $D$ on $X$, we have the following
+\begin{lem} Let $X$ be a smooth projective surface over $k$ and $N$ a nef divisor on $X$.
+Then for any divisor $D$ on $X$, we have

-Moreover, if $N$ is ample, then the equality holds only when $D$ is numerically proportional to $N$. \end{thm} \begin{pf} Since we can approximate nef divisors by ample $\bQ$-divisors and the desired inequality is homogeneous, we can reduce to the case when $N$ is ample.
+Moreover, if $N$ is ample, then the equality holds only when $D$ is numerically proportional to $N$. \end{lem} \begin{pf} Since we can approximate nef divisors by ample $\bQ$-divisors and the desired inequality is homogeneous, we can reduce to the case when $N$ is ample.

-Now let's consider $E = (N.D)N - N^2D$.
+Now we consider $E = (N.D)N - N^2D$.
 Notice that $E.N = 0$.
-Then by the Hodge index theorem, we have $E^2\leq 0$ and we get the desired inequality.
-Moreover, the equality holds only when $E\equiv 0$.
-That is, $D$ is numerically proportional to $N$. \end{pf}
+Then, by the Hodge index theorem, we have $E^2\leq 0$, and we get the desired inequality.
+Moreover, the equality holds only when $E\equiv 0$, that is, $D$ is numerically proportional to $N$. \end{pf}